atom/eon/docs/architecture/003_live_repositories.md

+# Live repositories

+A live repository captures

+## Live work trees

+A Git repository is associated with one or more work trees, which contain the files and directories that the user actually edits before creating commits.
+We propose to augment Git with *replicated work trees*, which can be replicated across multiple machines and continuously synchronized in real time in a conflict-free fashion.

+Live work trees are intended to support real-time collaborative coding and live streaming of edits to an audience.
+They also continuously persist all edits to disk without the need for an explicit save or commit step.
+Other than the presence of edits from other collaborators, using a live work tree in a supported editor feels exactly like using a traditional Git work tree.
+Files are opened, edited, and saved in the ordinary way, and you can interact with Git via any tool to commit, change branches, pull changes, etc.

+All live work trees associated with a repository are persisted in a single database that sits alongside the Git index.
+Persisted operations are cross-referenced with commit SHAs, allowing the keystroke-level edit history behind any commit to be retrieved and replayed later.
+When necessary, Xray gracefully accounts for changes that occurred outside of Xray by synthesizing operations.

 ## CRDT representation of the file system

 The file system CRDT is designed to interoperate with Git when it is available.